-An aged, retired Sherlock Holmes deals with early dementia as he tries to remember both his final case and a mysterious woman whose memory haunts him.
+An aged, retired Sherlock Holmes deals with early dementia, as he tries to remember his final case, and a mysterious woman, whose memory haunts him.
 He also befriends a fan, the young son of his housekeeper, who wants him to work again.

 62 of 87 people found this review helpful.

 Was this review helpful to you?